hheimbuerger/crossstream/docs/architecture.md

    - Handles seeking to positions where only one video has content

 2. **Get Current Position**
-   - Returns the current playhead position (0-1) in the unified timeline
+   - Returns the current playhead position (seconds) in the unified timeline
    - Provides smooth updates during playback

 3. **Time Conversion**